Your Making Tax Digital for VAT questions answered (even the difficult ones)

 After this initial step, VAT filing in FreeAgent will involve the familiar process of checking the details, ticking a confirmation box and clicking the “submit” button.

-- Ensure all clients who fall under the scope of MTD for VAT are using MTD-compliant software, like FreeAgent.
+- Ensure all clients who fall under the scope of MTD for VAT are using MTD-compatible software, like FreeAgent.

-- Communicate with your affected clients about their new obligations.
+- Communicate with your affected clients about their obligations.

 - Set up an agent services account with HMRC.

-The agent services account in steps three and four is different to your current Government Gateway account and is the account you’ll use to access the majority of HMRC online services when MTD rolls out.
+The agent services account in steps four and five is different to your current Government Gateway account and is the account you’ll use to access the majority of HMRC online services for MTD.

 In most cases, in order to subscribe a client to MTD with an agent services account you’ll need your client’s VAT Registration Number (VRN), Company Registration Number (CRN) and National Insurance Number (NINO).